-Early Stage Researcher in Adhesins and Infection Biology Marie Skłodowska-Curie Innovative Training Network, Faculty of Biological Sciences
+Early Stage Researcher in Adhesins and Infection Biology Marie Skłodowska-Curie Innovative Training Network, Faculty of Maths & Physical Sciences and Faculty of Biological Sciences

 Are you a rising star in the field of Adhesins in pathogens, in the first four years of your research career and based outside the UK?
 Do you want to further your career and attain a PhD in one of the UK's leading research intensive universities?